ahmed-k-aly/Minimum-Spanning-Trees/README.md

 This project is a C implementation of Minimum Spanning Trees (MST) using both Prim and Kruskal's algorithms.
 MST is a fundamental problem in graph theory, and this project provides efficient solutions for finding the minimum spanning tree in a given connected, undirected graph.

+## Motivation
+I wrote this to gain more insight into the intricacies of both algorithms for my COSC-311 Algorithms course at Amherst College.
+By manually implementing the algorithms and the required infrastructre to run them, I was able to fundamentally grasp the algorithms more and the problem.

 ## Introduction

 A Minimum Spanning Tree (MST) of a graph is a subgraph that includes all the vertices of the original graph and connects them with the minimum possible total edge weight.
 This project demonstrates two popular algorithms for finding MSTs.